-Wärtsilä Energy Solutions is a leading global supplier of flexible baseload power plants of up to 600 MW operating on various gaseous and liquid fuels.
-Our portfolio includes unique solutions for peaking, reserve and load-following power generation, as well as for balancing intermittent power production.
-Wärtsilä Energy Solutions also provides LNG terminals and distribution systems.
-As of 2015, Wärtsilä has 58 GW of installed power plant capacity in 175 countries around the world.
+Wärtsilä Energy Solutions is a leading global supplier of ultra-flexible power plants of up to 600 MW operating on various gaseous and liquid fuels.
+Our portfolio includes unique solutions for baseload, peaking, reserve and load-following power generation, as well as for balancing intermittent renewable energy.
+Wärtsilä Energy Solutions also provides utility-scale solar PV power plants, as well as LNG terminals and distribution systems.
+As of 2016, Wärtsilä has 60 GW of installed power plant capacity in 176 countries around the world.

 ESK Law Firm is one of Iranian leading law firms, with a reputation for standing out – and for being outstanding.
 ESK Law Firm's partners and associates with more than a decade experience in the legal services, provide professional services of substantial value to anyone who is presently managing, or considering development of local and international business operations.
 We provide legal services in areas such as international trade law; international investment law; banking and finance law; franchising; taxation, energy law; company law as well as conduct due diligence for entities, represent clients for negotiating, and designing and drafting various kinds of international contracts.

 ESK Law Firm is organized into more than five dozen practice areas, so that clients have easy access to attorney skills and knowledge specific to a particular business and industry.